LISTS AND TABLES

 1 Kings 1-11

-THE DIVIDED MONARCHY: ISRAEL (Northern Kingdom)
+THE DIVIDED MONARCHY: THE NORTHERN KINGDOM OF ISRAEL

 Jeroboam I 931 - 910 BC Rebelled against Solomon's son Rehoboam, leading to the division of the kingdom.